Luciana Spring Mascarin Regional Ontario Bursary

 Deadline for application submission is the March 31, 2021.

 Named in honour of Luciana Spring Mascarin, a young student from the area who lived with hydrocephalus and had an incredible zest for life and learning.

 The Luciana Spring Mascarin Bursary Program was established:

-• to encourage and support students with spina bifida and/or hydrocephalus to develop independence and responsibility for their own future educational directions; and
+• to encourage and support students with hydrocephalus and/or spina to develop independence and responsibility for their own future educational directions; and

 • to assist students to pursue higher education with the ultimate goal of obtaining a degree or graduate certificate or diploma.

 This program offers assistance for such necessities as tuition, books, room and board, transportation and specialized equipment needs

 The awards are valid at any accredited university or college, technical or trade school, career institute or school of business.